 4) What is the minimum amount of equipment that the company needs to discard to participate in the project?

-To make the collection and logistics process feasible, the minimum weight required is 100 kg of IT equipment.
+To make the collection and logistics process viable, the minimum weight required is 100 kg of IT equipment.
 ReUrbi undertakes to assume the costs of Reverse Logistics throughout Brazil in order to exempt any participating company from expenditures in this regard.
-We emphasize the importance of detailing what will be discarded, with a full collection address and contact information.
-Access the program's website ReciTech and learn how to schedule your collection.
-ReUrbi has been dedicated to the reverse manufacturing segment for 7 years and the environmentally correct disposal of WEEE - Waste Electronic Equipment, generated by companies, government agencies, schools and other institutions that adopt the best sustainability and governance practices, is licensed by CETESB for this activity and duly registered with IBAMA.
+We emphasize the importance of detailing what will be discarded, with a complete collection and contact address.
+Visit the initiative's website and find out how to schedule your collection.
+ReUrbi has been dedicated for 7 years to the reverse manufacturing segment and the environmentally correct destination of WEEE - Waste Electrical and Electronic Equipment, generated by companies, government agencies, schools and other institutions that adopt the best practices of sustainability and governance, is licensed by CETESB for this activity and duly registered with IBAMA.

 5) What are the steps for the company to participate in the project?

-Companies that have electronic IT equipment that want to contribute to the environment and invest in social projects, must follow the instructions on the page.
-ReciTech.
+Companies that have electronic IT equipment that want to contribute to the environment and invest in social projects must follow the instructions on the initiative's page.

 ReUrbi will contact you to schedule the removal of equipment, reverse engineering, remanufacture of equipment and donation of resources to social projects indicated by the donating company and/or by ABES.
 Participation is free of charge and valid for the entire national territory.